hchiam/learning-django/README.md

 * Add to app1/admin.py import Song model and register Song model in admin site.
 * http://127.0.0.1:8000/admin/ and check Songs

-and then create song, set attributes, then save it:
+and then create song, set attributes, and save it:

 ```
 python manage.py shell